London Online-Only Auction - Conditions of Sale and Authorship Warranty

 Maximum bids must be at a recognized bidding increment in order to be processed.

-If your maximum bid has been outbid by other bidders, you will receive an outbid notification and will have the option to submit a new maximum bid.
+If your maximum bid has been outbid by other bidders, you should receive an outbid notification and will have the option to submit a new maximum bid.

-You may increase your maximum bid at any time during the timed Online-Only sale.
+You may increase your maximum bid at any time during the timed Online-Only Auction.
 Once submitted, you cannot lower a maximum bid.

 Bidding generally opens below the low estimate and advances in increments of up to ten percent (10%), subject to Phillips' discretion as follows: